ioam/svn-history/external/mswin/for_binaries/README.txt

     work under CVS.
 This means you have run setup.bat in the Topographica root directory and can use Topographica.

-(2) CEBHACKALERT: run 'make win' on unix to get the release
+(2) Do a 'make new-version' on unix to update the release numbers
-    version correct.

 (3) Run 'prepare_for_binaries.bat'